themushroomsound/waapitools/README.md

 # Waapitools

 A collection of Javascript based tools for Wwise, using WAAPI from your browser.
 Download, unzip anywhere and open index.html to use.
+Alternatively available on https://waapitools.org for direct use.

 ## 1. Event Soundbank finder